Zoning

 ARE REQUIRED IN MEYERS LAKE VILLAGE

 If a zoning permit is requested, certain conditions will require that the application for the permit be reviewed by the Meyers Lake Planning Commission.
 This group, appointed by the Mayor, serves the Village as volunteers.
-Currently serving: Chuck Decker, Justin Greenfelder, Mark Sterling, Michael Milbrandt and Mayor Mike Labriola.
+Currently serving: Chuck Decker, Justin Greenfelder, Mark Sterling, Lee Contie, and Mayor Mike Labriola.

 Also currently assisting the village with zoning services is Matthew Bailey of Legacy 5 Development Co., LLC.
 Please contact Matthew with questions or to obtain a zoning permit application and fee schedule.
 Matthew can be reached at: 330-806-1401.